ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/docker_dev.md

 ### Nav2 Deployment Image

 This image either downloads and installs Nav2 (Rolling; from source) or installs it (from binaries) to have a self contained image of everything you need to run Nav2.
-From here, you can go to the [Getting Started](../../getting_started/index.md#getting-started) to test it out!
+From here, you can go to the [Getting Started][getting-started] to test it out!

 ```bash
 ARG ROS_DISTRO=rolling